FumaxIN/Hackathon-Organiser/README.md

 * User authentication and JWT Tokenisation.
 * SSL protocol.
-* Hackathon creation by admin users.
+* Hackathon creation by staff members.
 * Hacktons listing.
 Already started hackathons aren't included in the list.
 * Users can enroll to a particular Hackathon.
 * Submission based on submission_type specified in Hackathon's detail.
 User has to first enroll and then submit.